Zeus virus. 6 versions revealed (2021 removal guide)

 Even though the Zeus virus itself is extremely dangerous, the pop-up messages that claim the infection are fake.
 Unfortunately, not many people are aware of that and often believe the fraudulent claims.

-This technique is nothing new and has been used by free software developers since Microsoft introduced the bundled application package, MS Office, back in 1990.
-Over the years, not so fair individuals managed to improve the technique, increasing the installation rate drastically.
+This technique is nothing new and has been used by free software developers since Microsoft introduced the bundled application package MS Office back in 1990.
+Over the years, not-so-fair individuals managed to improve the technique, increasing the installation rate drastically.
 Namely, such tricks as confusing descriptions, pre-ticked boxes, grayed-out buttons, and similar, combined with users' inattentiveness during the installation process, resulting in a massive surge of potentially unwanted programs like adware installation all over the world.

 • Install comprehensive security software and run it at all times;